liqd/aula/README.md

 sure that the haskell code does what you expected.

-Both `aula-server` and `click-dummies-refresh` go into a loop, so you need to terminals.
+Both `aula-server` and `click-dummies-refresh` go into a loop, so you need two terminals.
 If you have two displays, you can move your browser and the terminal with the refresh loop to one, and your source code editor to the other.
-The source code will auto-refresh on the former and you will never have to focus there, no matter whether you work on the haskell sources or on the html.
+The browser will auto-refresh at any modification and you will never have to focus there, no matter whether you work on the haskell sources or on the html.